sanukag/ai-maintenance-assistant/docs/testing.md

 AMA_RUN_CONTAINER_TESTS=1 pytest tests/container -q
 ```

-It builds the image, waits for the API health check, confirms the process uses
+It builds both images, waits for the API and web health checks, confirms both
-the non-root UID, uploads a real text document, restarts the container and
+processes use the non-root UID, verifies the internal API proxy, uploads a real
-checks that the named volume preserved the document.
-The isolated test Compose
+text document, restarts the API and checks that the named volume preserved the
-project, image and volume are removed in cleanup.
+document.
+The isolated test Compose project, images and volume are removed in
+cleanup.

 ## Continuous integration

-GitHub Actions runs two independent jobs for pull requests targeting `main`
+GitHub Actions runs three independent jobs for pull requests targeting `main`
 and for changes merged into `main`:

+- `Web checks` installs the locked Node.js dependencies, audits production
+  packages, runs component tests and linting, then produces a Next.js build;
 - `Python tests` installs Python 3.12, validates the Compose model, runs the
   complete normal suite and rejects coverage below 90%;
-- `Container runtime` builds the real image and verifies health, non-root
+- `Container runtime` builds the real API and web images and verifies health,
-  execution, upload handling, restart behaviour and volume persistence.
+  internal proxying, non-root execution, upload handling, restart behaviour and
+  volume persistence.

 The workflow uses read-only repository permissions, immutable action commit
 references and concurrency cancellation.
 It does not receive an OpenAI API key;